Sticky Balls

+Sticky Balls is a 2005 puzzle video game developed by Gizmondo Studios in Manchester and released on the Gizmondo handheld system.
+The game was originally designed by Ste and John Pickford and was developed for various platforms, but at the end only the Gizmondo version materialized, and the Pickford brothers had no involvement in this version.
+Sticky Balls was ported to iOS in 2014.

 Gameplay

 Sticky Balls uses a pool-like interface where the player utilizes a spring-loaded rod to shoot brightly colored balls at each other.
 Bouncing the balls against the table walls doubles the score of the shot but hitting a ball of a different color, or failing to hit anything causes the player to lose a turn.

 Rather than pocketing the balls in a pocket like in a traditional pool game, the balls must be stuck together in groups of seven to win the stage.
 As the game progresses, additional power-ups, bonuses and stage designs offer new challenges.

+Development and release

+It was initially developed by Zed Two for Pocket PCs.
+After Zed Two was bought out by Warthog, a version was in development for the PlayStation Portable, until Warthog was bought out by Tiger Telematics and development was switched to the Gizmondo, eventually releasing on May 24, 2005.
+It became the most popular game on the Gizmondo platform.

+Sony Computer Entertainment Europe expressed interest in publishing a version for the PlayStation Portable, and although development on a PSP version began, the release failed to materialize before Zed Two's closure.